cosmos/cosmos-sdk/docs/ibc/relayer.md

 (`channel_open_init` would be the attribute value for `MsgChannelOpenInit`).
 If a relayer queries for transaction events, it can split message events using this event Type/Attribute Key pair.

+The Event Type `message` with the Attribute Key `module` may be emitted multiple times for a single message due to application callbacks.
+It can be assumed that any TAO logic executed will result in a module event emission with the attribute value `ibc_<submodulename>` (02-client emits `ibc_client`).

 #### Subscribing with Tendermint

 Calling the Tendermint RPC method `Subscribe` via Tendermint's Websocket will return events using